 Letters of Recommendation

 Recommendation letters must be submitted through the application portal.
 The applicant will be required to provide the recommender's name and email address on the application.
-The recommender will receive an email from the Office of Admission directing them to complete the online reference form.
+The recommender will receive an email from the Office of Admissions directing them to complete the online reference form.
 They can also upload their letter through this form as a Word document or PDF file.

 - Note: Please use your recommender's institutional or work email address.
-Recommenders who have a personal email address (Gmail, Hotmail, Yahoo) attached to their information may be subject to review in order to verify that they are an academic or professional reference.
+Recommenders who have a personal email address (Gmail, Hotmail, Yahoo) attached to their information may be subject to additional review in order to verify that they are an academic or professional reference.